 Confirmed keynotes panelists and moderators include Fast Company’s Bill Taylor; Daymond John, from ABC’s Shark Tank; Nicholas Negroponte, from the MIT Media Lab and NPR’s Tom Ashbrook.

-Boston Children’s Hospital has reserved a limited number of guest rooms with the Seaport Boston Hotel at the Taking on Tomorrow rate of $229 per night.
+Boston Children’s Hospital has reserved a limited number of guest rooms with the Seaport Boston Hotel at the Taking on Tomorrow rate of $299 per night.
 The Seaport Boston Hotel is a luxury property located adjacent to The Seaport World Trade Center – home to Taking on Tomorrow events.
 Traveling attendees should reserve hotel accommodations at the Seaport Boston Hotel at the earliest possible date to guarantee availability and pricing.
 Please reserve your room by calling 1-877-SEAPORT and asking for the Boston Children’s Hospital Pediatric Summit room rate.
-You may also reserve your room at the Seaport Boston Hotel using this link and the code is CH2014.

 Boston Children’s Hospital is home to the world’s largest research enterprise based at a pediatric medical